Dobev: History

 The first written mention of Dobev is from 1318.

+Demographics

 Transport

-Dobev is situated on the road from Písek to Strakonice.
+Dobev is situated on a second-class road from Písek to Strakonice.
 The D4 motorway passes through the northwestern part of the municipal territory.

 Sights

-The landmark of Dobev is the Church of Saint Brice from the late 14th century.
+The main landmark of Dobev is the Church of Saint Brice from the late 14th century.
 The originally Gothic church was rebuilt in 1881.